-Step 1: Grab a short, pre-made, known working, ethernet cable.
+Step 1: Grab a short, pre made, known working, ethernet cable.

-Step 2: Plug the pre-made ethernet cable into the recorder and then into the camera.
+Step 2: Plug the pre-made ethernet cable into recorder and then into the camera.

-Step 3: If your IP camera is equipped with infrared you may notice a faint red glow when connected, this means the unit is receiving power.
+Step 3: If your IP camera is equipped with infrared you may notice the faint red glow when connected, this means the unit is receiving power.
 It may help to cup your hands around the camera to see the IR.
 Some cameras also have LED lights on the internal circuit board that display activity.

 Step 4: An IP camera generally takes about 1 to 2 minutes to fully boot.
-A TVI camera may take a few moments.
-Ensure you are looking at the full grid of the display by right clicking and going to multi screen and clicking the largest option.
+Ensure you are looking at the full grid of the display by right clicking and going to multi window and clicking the largest option.

 Step 5: The IP camera should appear on the grid of the corresponding port.
-For example, the 1st grid spot will correspond with port 1 on the NVR.
+For example, the 1st grid spot should will correspond with port 1 on the NVR.